Connected Choice and the Brouwer Fixed Point Theorem: Abstract

 This result allows us to study the Brouwer Fixed Point Theorem in terms of the operation $\ConC_n$ that is easier to handle since it involves neither function spaces nor fixed points.
 This is also another instance of the observation that several important theorems are equivalent to certain choice principles (see \cite{BG11a}) and many important classes of computable functions can be calibrated in terms of choice (see \cite{BBP12}).
-For instance, closed choice on Cantor space $\C_{\{0,1\}^\IN}$ and on the unit cube $\C_{[0,1]^n}$ are both easily seen to be equivalent to Weak K\H{o}nig's Lemma $\WKL$, i.e.\ $\WKL\equivW\C_{\{0,1\}^\IN}\equivW\C_{[0,1]^n}$ for any $n\geq1$.
-Studying the Brouwer Fixed Point Theorem in form of $\ConC_n$ now amounts to compare $\C_{[0,1]^n}$ with its restriction $\ConC_n$.
+For instance, closed choice on Cantor space $\C_{\{0,1\}^\IN}$ and on the unit cube $\C_{[0,1]^n}$ are both easily seen to be equivalent to Weak K\H{o}nig's Lemma $\WKL$, i.e., $\WKL\equivW\C_{\{0,1\}^\IN}\equivW\C_{[0,1]^n}$ for any $n\geq1$.
+Studying the Brouwer Fixed Point Theorem in form of $\ConC_n$ now amounts to comparing $\C_{[0,1]^n}$ with its restriction $\ConC_n$.

-Our second main result, proved in Section~\ref{sec:dimension}, is that from dimension three upwards connected choice is equivalent to Weak K\H{o}nig's Lemma, i.e.\ $\ConC_n\equivW\C_{[0,1]}$ for $n\geq3$.
-The backwards reduction is based on the geometrical construction
+Our second main result, proved in Sections~\ref{sec:dimension} and \ref{sec:dim2}, is that from dimension two upwards connected choice is equivalent to Weak K\H{o}nig's Lemma, i.e., $\ConC_n\equivW\C_{[0,1]}$ for $n\geq2$.
+In Section~\ref{sec:dimension}, we present a proof for dimension $n\geq3$ that is based on the geometrical construction

-that maps an {\em arbitrary} non-empty closed set $A\In[0,1]$ to a {\em connected} non-empty closed subset of $[0,1]^3$ that has the property that any of its points allows to compute a point of the original set $A$ in a uniform sense.
+that maps an {\em arbitrary} non-empty closed set $A\In[0,1]$ to a {\em pathwise connected} non-empty closed subset of $[0,1]^3$ that has the property that from any of its points we can compute a point of the original set $A$ in a uniform sense.
 This construction seems to require at least dimension three in a crucial sense.
-It is easy to see that the connected choice operations for dimensions $0,1$ and $2$ form a strictly increasing sequence of Weihrauch degrees, i.e.\
+The same is true for an alternative combinatorial proof of the same result that we provide.
+The proof for dimension 2 is presented in Section~\ref{sec:dim2} and is based on a more involved inverse limit construction and hence on an entirely different idea.
+It only yields a connected (not necessarily pathwise connected) set in general.
+We are left with the open question whether pathwise connected choice of dimension two is equivalent to connected choice of dimension two.

-The status of connected choice $\ConC_2$ of dimension two remains unresolved and we conjecture that it is strictly weaker than choice of dimension three, i.e.\ $\ConC_2\lW\ConC_3$.
+In Section~\ref{sec:Lipschitz}, we show that Lipschitz continuity with a Lipschitz constant $L>1$ does not simplify finding fixed points.
+Using results of Neumann~\cite{Neu15}, we obtain a trichotomy of the problem of finding fixed points for Lipschitz continuous functions that depends on whether the Lipschitz constant $L$ satisfies $L<1$, $L=1$ or $L>1$.